-Pay is competitive and is based in part on revenue generated from clients seen.
-Portland Psychotherapy offers a benefits package which includes health insurance, retirement plan, disability and life insurance, public transportation support, travel, and training funds.
+Pay is competitive and comes with a benefits package that includes health insurance, retirement plan, disability and life insurance, public transportation support, travel, and training funds.
 Employees are also able to attend all training events sponsored by the center free of charge.

 To apply for this position, please email a cover letter and resume or CV to firstname.lastname@example.org.
 If you are selected for an interview, you will also be asked to submit information from three references.
 The review of applications is ongoing until a hire is made.

 Location and Work Setting: